sourabhkol/sourabhkol/README.md

 - 👋 Hi, I’m @sourabhkol
-- 👀 I’m interested in Data Analytics & Supply Chain Analytics.
-- 🌱 I’m currently learning Python, SQL and MATLAB.
+- 🌱 I’m currently working as Data Scientist (Supply Chain Platform).
-- 💞️ I’m looking to collaborate on Python, Data Analysis and Database.
+- 💞️ I’m looking to collaborate on Data Science and Machine Learning.
 - 📫 How to reach me sourabhkol27@gmail.com

 <!---